What Is an IT Project Manager? And How to Become One

 Debugging, Encryption Algorithms and Techniques, Customer Service, Network Protocols, Cloud Computing, Binary Code, Customer Support, Linux, Troubleshooting, Domain Name System (DNS), Ipv4, Network Model, Powershell, Linux File Systems, Command-Line Interface, Directory Service, Lightweight Directory Access Protocol (LDAP), Backup, Cybersecurity, Wireless Security, Cryptography, Network Security

 IT project managers typically have strong project management skills, like project planning, risk assessment, budgeting, and more.
-Having a technical background isn’t always required but can be beneficial.
+Having a technical background is not always required, but can be beneficial.

-You can become a project manager without experience by developing your project management skills and looking for entry-level project management positions.
-You might start by taking on project management-oriented tasks at your current workplace.
-If you’re looking to learn the basics, consider an online course like the Google Project Management: Professional Certificate.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.